Please read the following conditions carefully before booking

-8. Changes and cancellation by us
+- Changes and cancellation by us

 We start planning the arrangements we offer many months in advance.
 Occasionally, we have to make changes to and correct errors in advertising and other details both before and after bookings have been confirmed and cancel confirmed bookings.
 Whilst we always endeavour to avoid changes and cancellations, we must reserve the right to do so.

-Very rarely, we may be forced by “force majeure” (see clause 9) to change or terminate your arrangements have commenced but before the scheduled end of such arrangements.
+Very rarely, we may be forced by “force majeure” (see clause 9) to change or terminate your arrangements after they have commenced but before the scheduled end of such arrangements.
 This is extremely unlikely but if this situation does occur, we regret we will be unable to make any refunds (unless we obtain any refunds from our suppliers), pay you any compensation or meet any costs or expenses you incur as a result.

-9. Force Majeure
+- Force Majeure

-10. Our Liability to you
+- Our Liability to you

 the act(s) and/or omission(s) of the person(s) affected or

 the act(s) and/or omission(s) of a third party not connected with the provision of your arrangements and which were unforeseeable or unavoidable or